dpb587/ssoca/docs/auth/authn/uaa/index.md

  * **`client_id`** - the Client ID for authenticating users
  * `client_secret` - the Client secret for authenticating users
  * `ca_certificate` - a PEM-formatted certificate for trusting HTTPS connections to the UAA server
+ * `prompts` - a list of prompts to show the user when they are authenticating

 *Reminder*: Client ID and Secret are provided to `ssoca-client` in order for them to be able to connect to UAA.
 These tokens must not be considered secret.